 If I were Uncle Ted I would change the batteries first.

-KA7DRE Premium Member about 1 month ago
+KA7DRE Premium Member 3 months ago

 Reminds me of when we used to wrap a small piece of tinfoil around the twin-lead from theantenna and slide it up and down a few inches until the picture cleared up.
 Sort of like adjusting theswr on the thing.
 When it was at the best place we just squeezed the foil until it stayed put.